psarma21/compiler-final-proj/README.md

-Project Bashcal: A compiler for a new language developed by combining parts of Pascal and Bash together.
+Project Bashcal: A compiler developed for "Bashcal", a language created by combining parts of Pascal and Bash.